-Kaspersky Embedded Systems Security supports integration with Windows Management Instrumentation (WMI): you can use client systems that use WMI to receive data via the Web-Based Enterprise Management (WBEM) standard in order to receive information about the status of Kaspersky Embedded Systems Security and its components.
+Kaspersky Security for Windows Server supports integration with Windows Management Instrumentation (WMI): you can use client systems that use WMI to receive data via the Web-Based Enterprise Management (WBEM) standard in order to receive information about the status of Kaspersky Security for Windows Server and its components.

-When Kaspersky Embedded Systems Security is installed, it registers a proprietary module on the system to create a Kaspersky Embedded Systems Security namespace on the protected device.
-A Kaspersky Embedded Systems Security namespace lets you work with Kaspersky Embedded Systems Security classes and instances and their properties.
+When Kaspersky Security for Windows Server is installed, it registers a proprietary module on the system to create a Kaspersky Security for Windows Server namespace on the protected device.
+A Kaspersky Security for Windows Server namespace lets you work with Kaspersky Security for Windows Server classes and instances and their properties.